Machin series: Machin head replacement

 On three occasions, postal sources have confirmed that a replacement for the Machin series was proposed by the Post Office, and its successor, the Royal Mail.
-However, the Queen has subsequently rejected the proposed designs.
+However, the Queen subsequently rejected the proposed designs.

-In March 1981, after Raphael Maklouf's effigy was chosen to appear on new issue coinage, a proposal was made to replace the Machin's effigy by 1983; in time for the 30th anniversary of the Queens's coronation.
+In March 1981, after Raphael Maklouf's effigy was chosen to appear on new-issue coinage, a proposal was made to replace Machin's effigy by 1983, in time for the 30th anniversary of the Queens's coronation.
 The Post Office's Ron Dearing obtained agreement from the Queen, even if she expressed through a letter by her deputy private secretary that "Her Majesty is very content with the Machin effigy and thinks that a work of real quality is required if this is to be replaced."

 Under the supervision of Post Office design adviser Barry Robinson, Jeffery Matthews prepared alternative essays from March 1982 pictures of the Queen by Lord Snowdon.
 Matthews used many different positions of the head and shoulders, from profile to full-face.
 Essays with the latter position were designed from the photographic representation and from a portrait drawn by his son Rory Matthews.
-In 1983, Robinson ordered new portraits by different artists : drawn by John Sargeant, painted by Timothy Whidborne and Brian Sanders, later engraved by Czesław Słania in 1984.
+In 1983, Robinson ordered new portraits by different artists: drawn by John Sargeant, painted by Timothy Whidborne and Brian Sanders, later engraved by Czesław Słania in 1984.
 Harrison and Sons printed these essays.
 However, they failed to please the Stamp Advisory Committee.

 In June 1985, a new working group proposed a change to the original Machin stamp design.
 It comprised a bicoloured (grey effigy on a coloured background); Jeffery Matthews then worked on a different cut of the shoulders and neck, for a horizontal stamp.
-As Arnold Machin must be informed on any modifications of his original design, Barry Robinson and Jeffery Matthews visited him on 23 October 1985.
+As Arnold Machin had to be informed on any modifications of his original design, Barry Robinson and Jeffery Matthews visited him on 23 October 1985.
 Machin refused any changes by anyone except himself and didn't appreciate being approached after the proposed changes were finalised.

 Following the abandonment of all of the proposed changes during the 1980s, some of Jeffery Matthews's designs were later used: the horizontal format served for the first self-adhesive stamps in 1993 and for the "higher rate" stamps of 2006.

 Another attempt to alter the design was proposed on the occasion of the 150th anniversary of the Penny Black in 1990.
 The Queen's decision not to agree to any changes swiftly ended the move.